tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The algorithm field specifies the signature algorithm used (see
 {{signature-algorithms}} for the definition of this field).
 The signature is a digital signature using that algorithm.
-The protocol content that is covered under the signature is the hash output as described in
+The content that is covered under the signature is the hash output as described in
 {{authentication-messages}}, namely: